AlexStraton/Memory-Game/README.md

 A memory game where you have to flip the cards and if two match, you score a point.

-I focussed on teh Javascript more than the styling.
+I focussed on the Javascript more than the styling.